indigo-astronomy/indigo/indigo_drivers/agent_alpaca/README.md

 ### CCD

+ICameraV3 implemented.

+* no DSLR support
+* ASCOM binning is always 1x1, INDIGO binning is masked by readout mode
+* INDIGO RGB is mapped to Colour, other modes to Mono sensor type (no bayer offsets etc)
-ICameraV3 implemented, no DSLR support, ASCOM binning is always 1x1, INDIGO camera mode is mapped to ASCOM readout mode.
-No image compression yet.
+* INDIGO camera mode is mapped to ASCOM readout mode
+* None and gzip image compression supported (no deflate)

 ### Wheel